servicemeshinterface/smi-spec/traffic-metrics.md

 ### Canary

-In combination with the Canary specification, a controller can:
+In combination with the TrafficSplit specification, a controller can:

 * Create a new deployment `v2`.
 * Add a new canary and service for `v2`.